100 Great People Who Made Korea Shine

 "100 Great People Who Made Korea Shine" is a children's song composed by Park Moon-young and sung by Choi Young-Jun and college choir group Nosasa.
 The song was released in 1991 in an album of the same name.
 The song lists 100 historical figures in a rough chronological order, both real and mythical.
-The song enjoys wide recognition from South Korean public, though some of its list inclusions have been controversial.
+The song enjoys wide recognition from the South Korean public, though some of its list inclusions have been controversial.

 History

 Before the song's release, comedian Choi Young-Jun, composer Park Moon-young, and the college choir group Nosasa (short for 노래를 사랑하는 사람들) had founded the Children's History Song Club in December 1990.
-Continuing their interest in historical children's music, the trio compiled an 12-track album with the name 100 Great People Who Made Korea Shine.
+Continuing their interest in historical children's music, the trio compiled a 12-track album with the name 100 Great People Who Made Korea Shine.
 The album contained five original songs (including the title song and its instrumental edition), and seven re-releases.
 It was published by Shinsegae Sound (then 신세계음향공업, now 신세계레코드 or SSGG Company) on LP, cassette tape, and CD formats in 1991.
 It received an award for Patriotic Lyrics category at the 1991 Korean Lyrics Awards.

 In 2008 March 21, Park sued the producers of the TV show Infinite Challenge and its broadcaster MBC alleging that the show illegally modified and broadcast his copyrighted song.
 He later abandoned the suit after coming to an agreement with the producers.
 In a 2024 interview, Park remarked that he considers the South Korean boy band BTS as the unofficial 101st entry on his list for enhancing Korea's global reputation.
 Park also has said this song is his favorite composition.

-During the 2024 South Korean martial law crisis, a remix listing 105 congresspeople who voted against Yoon Seok Yeol's impeachment became viral.
-Titled "105 Great Enemies who Made Treason Shine", it was released on December 10 by a YouTube channel.
+During the 2024 South Korean martial law crisis, a remix listing 105 congresspeople who voted against Yoon Seok Yeol's impeachment went viral.
+Titled "105 Great Enemies Who Made Treason Shine", it was released on December 10 by a YouTube channel.